schnef/axolotl/README.md

 Now, send a message from one peer to the other without first connecting the two.

+> You may notice a crash report which is precisely according to
+> plan.
+The sending party finds out that there is no session running
+> for the remote peer, which results in a crash, and will start a new
+> session.

 ```
 juliet> Hello Romeo, are you there?
 juliet> Get prekey bundle and retry sending